Swaziland's Flora Database:

 Sphedamnocarpus pruriens (A.Juss.)
-Szyszyl. ssp. galphimiifolius (A.Juss.)
+Szyszyl. subsp. galphimiifolius (A.Juss.)
 P.D.de Villiers & D.J.Botha

 Growth form: Climber